omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 docker ps
 ```

-### 3. Update Ubuntu Packages
+### 3. Update Packages

-If you're using Ubuntu-based system, make sure to update your packages:
+If you're using Linux-based system, make sure to update your packages:

 ```
 sudo apt-get update